RobinChen121/robinchen121.github.io/_pages/about.md

     <p>London</p>

 news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false# includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I am a lecturer in the buesiness school of Brunel University London.
 Prior to this role, I served as a lecturer at Southwest University, China.
 I earned my PhD degree in Management Science and Engineering from Beihang University, China.
 During my academic journey, I had the privilege of being a visiting PhD student and a visiting scholar at the University of Edinburgh for two separate years.